 To provide a curriculum that leads to the Associate in Science degree, eligibility for the national credentialing process, entry into the Massachusetts licensure process, and employment in Respiratory Care.

 In addition to courses in general education, liberal arts and respiratory theory, carefully selected clinical experiences are provided in area hospitals and health agencies to enable students to develop the skills necessary for successful completion in order to receive credit and progress to the next program level.
 A minimum grade of 75 must be achieved in all respiratory care courses.
+While enrolled in the Respiratory Care Program, students may be eligible for limited licensure through the Massachusetts Board of Respiratory Care with the potential to gain employment as a student Respiratory Therapist at area hospitals.
+See the link on this page to the Massachusetts Board of Respiratory Care for detailed information regarding a student limited practice license.

 Students contemplating a career in respiratory care must be aware that if they have ever been convicted by a court of law, their records will be subject to review by the Commonwealth of Massachusetts Board of Registration in Respiratory Care upon application to take the examination for registered respiratory licensure.
 A C.O.R.I check will be required for all students before clinical experience.